top of page

 Issue

-The program was improperly designed from the onset.
-Originally, it was meant for people who lived past their average life expectancy, which is immoral to say the least.
-In addition, government officials had spent the collected taxes for the program on other government projects over the years (going back to the Roosevelt era), which reflected the fraudulent and dishonest behavior by government officials since its inception.
+The program was improperly designed from its onset.
+Originally, it was only meant for people who lived past their average life expectancy, which is immoral to say the least.
+Additionally, government officials had spent the taxes collected for this program on other government projects over the years (going back to the Roosevelt era), which reflected the fraudulent and dishonest behavior of officials since its inception.

-For those who disagree, consider the following: what if a private insurance company offered a similar program, would you sign up for it?
-The insurance policy would require both you and your employer to contribute 6.2% of your salary every year towards your account.
-If you happen to die before collecting benefits, the insurance company keeps the money for themselves thereafter.
+For those who disagree, consider the following.
+What if a private insurance company offered a similar program as Social Security, would you sign up for it?
+The policy would require both you and your employer to contribute 6.2% of your salary every year towards your account.
+If you happen to die before collecting benefits, the insurance company keeps the money for themselves.

 If you're lucky enough to live past your life expectancy, collecting benefits would depend on other people signing up and contributing to the plan since the insurance company had spent all of your contributions on other things without your consent.
 Much as how the federal government has done over the years.